freudianslip99/vue/README.md

 # vue-router

-> A vue.js project displaying vue-router
+> A vue.js project displaying vue-router.
+Vue-router allows for navigation within a single page application.
+One can seamlessly move between links this way.

 ## Build Setup